Brakes Squeak When Stopping Slow

 Sometimes, the condition of the brake pads determines the vibration levels, which contributes to squeaky noises.
 In terms of replacement, buy high-quality grade brake pads.
 Although, you may not get replacement pads that will work exactly like the old one.

-NAO brake pads are quieter and cheaper than the semi-metallic brake pads.
-The upside of this type of brake pads is that it is made with an organic filler that is resistant to heat and vibration.
+NAO brake pads are quieter and cheaper than semi-metallic brake pads.
+The upside of this type of brake pad is that it is made with an organic filler that is resistant to heat and vibration.
 Just like semi-metallic, they wear quickly.

-Choosing high-quality brake pads are essential to the stopping of the car and the safety of the driver.
+Choosing high-quality brake pads are essential to stopping the car and the driver’s safety.
 They will help prevent some avoidable circumstances that may cause you to spend more than necessary.
 Therefore, avoid replacing your brake pads with inferior or cheap ones.

 4. Avoid leaving out your car in a cold environment overnight.

-Humidity, specks of dust, dew can collect in the rotor's surface, thereby leading to squeaky sounds.
+Humidity, specks of dust, and dew can collect on the rotor’s surface, leading to squeaky sounds.
 This happens when you leave your vehicle out in a cold or snowy environment overnight.
 Park your car in a temperature-controlled garage instead of out in the open.

 How To Check the Brake Pads for Signs of Wear